darHH/tp/docs/UserGuide.md

 findsport s/basketball s/tennis
 ```

-This shows all friends who play either basketball or tennis (or both).
+This shows all contacts who play either basketball or tennis (or both).

 ![Finding Friends by Sport](images/findsport_command.png)

 > 💡 **Pro-tip**: If you run edit, delete, addsport, deletesport commands immediately after this command, these commands will apply to the contact listed at the index as shown by the findsport command.
 Use this to manage your contacts without having to search for them manually!

-#### Finding Friends by Sport and Location
+#### Find Contacts by Sport and Location

-Find sports friends near a specific location—ideal for planning convenient meetups!
+Find sports contacts near a specific location—ideal for planning convenient meetups!

 **Format**:
 ```